 OWI Under 21 Defense Attorney in Iowa

 It is against the law for a young person under the age of 21 to consume alcohol.
-When the young person is also accused of driving under the influence of alcohol, the penalties and punishments are particularly harsh.
+When a young person is also accused of driving under the influence of alcohol, the penalties and punishments are particularly harsh.
 For a person under the age of 21 in Iowa, the law has a “no tolerance” policy for driving after consuming alcohol or controlled substances.
 If an OWI test detects a slight amount of alcohol or the presence of illegal drugs, you could be facing the possibility of jail time and steep fines with other penalties.

 At McCarthy & Hamrock, P.C. we represent students charged with OWI at area colleges and universities including Drake University and Des Moines University.
 In many of these cases, the student faces criminal charges, an administrative suspension of their driver’s license, and a disciplinary hearing at the university or college.